vippsas/vipps-solutions/auth0/SocialConnectionLogin.md

 ## Introduction

 This guide will describe how to use Auth0's actions to automatically create and login users using Vipps MobilePay.
-The following implementation will provide the same login process as described in the [Vipps Login API documentation](https://developer.vippsmobilepay.com/docs/APIs/login-api/how-it-works/vipps-login-api-howitworks/#the-login-process).
+The following implementation will provide the same login process as described in the [Login API documentation](https://developer.vippsmobilepay.com/docs/APIs/login-api/how-it-works/vipps-login-api-howitworks/#the-login-process).

 With Auth0's Social Connections, merchants can implement a Vipps login flow using Vipps as an identity provider.